Your Ultimate Guide to: The Forums 2020

-WriteOnCon 2019 is just a little over a week away, but you don’t need to wait that long to start working on your writing — the public critique forums open February 1!
+WriteOnCon 2020 is less than two weeks away, but you don’t need to wait that long to start working on your writing — the public critique forums open February 14!
 To help you get ready to jump in with your manuscript, we’ve prepared some instructions and guidelines.

 Accessing the Forums